New Jersey Diminished Value Claims

 New Jersey small claims court allows diminished value claims up to $5,000.

-New Jersey Diminished Value Law
+How New Jersey Courts Have Ruled on Diminished Value

 Jones v.
 Lahn, 1 N.J.
 358 (1949)